CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 A file structured similar to `rawReviews.txt` but it has more number of reviews (basically a bigger dataset) for which you need to predict the ratings.

 #### - `stopwords.txt`<br/>
-You have also been given a file called stopwords.txt which will contain all the stop words that you will need to filter out from your data as part of the process of cleaning the data.
-You will do this by creating a hashset of stop words read from this file and using the set to filter out the stop words from the reviews.
+You have also been given a file called `stopwords.txt` which will contain all the stop words that you will need to filter out from your data as part of the process of cleaning the data.
+You will do this by creating a HashSet of stop words read from this file and using the set to filter out the stop words from the reviews.

 Go through the files once to get an idea of how your data is structured.

 ## RatingPredictor.java

-You can expected to create a class called `RatingPredictor.java` for this assignment.
+You are expected to create a class called `RatingPredictor.java` for this assignment.

 ### Instance variables: